Simon Callery

 Simon Callery (born 1960 in London) is an English artist.

 Life and work

-He was educated at Campions school, Athens, Greece, and gained a first class honours degree from Cardiff College of Art in 1983.
+He was educated at Campions school, Athens, Greece, and gained a first-class honours degree from Cardiff College of Art in 1983.
 He has worked in Turin, and is now resident in London.

+Callery won the Gold Medal for Fine Art at the 1986 National Eisteddfod of Wales.

-He first exhibited at the Whitechapel Open in 1989.
-He paints cityscapes which are abstracted to the point of making them conceptual images.
+He exhibited at the Whitechapel Open in 1989.
+He paints cityscapes that are abstracted to the point of making them conceptual images.

 In 1994, Callery was included in the exhibition Young British Artists III at the Saatchi Gallery.
 In 1996 he was one of 19 artists chosen for an exhibition, at the Oxford Museum of Modern Art, of the best of British painting in the Nineties.

 In January 1999, the Saatchi Gallery gave the Arts Council collection 100 works, including work by Callery.
 The collection is administered by the Hayward Gallery, which arranges loans to regional museums.